Overview

 -

-Ready-to-Use Workflows: Cell segmentation pipelines.
+Ready-to-Use and customizable workflows: Cell segmentation pipelines.
 3D volumetric analysis workflows.
 Whole-slide imaging pipelines.
-Machine learning workflows using Ilastik or Python
+Machine learning workflows using TensorFLow, Pytorch, etc.

 User Requirements